edmBernard/stryke/README.md

 ## Examples

 There several writer implemented :
-- `OrcWriterImpl` : The basic writer the core implementation
+- `stryke::OrcWriterImpl` : The basic writer the core implementation
-- `OrcWriterDispatch` : It add capability to encode data in folder (ex: `col1=1/col2=2/test-1-2.orc`) for predicate push down in spark. (*Note*: All file are keep open until the writer destruction)
+- `stryke::OrcWriterDispatch` : It add capability to encode data in folder (ex: `col1=1/col2=2/test-1-2.orc`) for predicate push down in spark. (*Note*: All file are keep open until the writer destruction)
-- `OrcWriterSequential` : Define a main key that force to close all open file when it changes.
+- `stryke::OrcWriterSequential` : Define a main key that force to close all open file when it changes.
-- `OrcWriterDispatchDuplicate` : Define a main key that appear in folder and in file.
+- `stryke::OrcWriterDispatchDuplicate` : Define a main key that appear in folder and in file.
-- `OrcWriterSequentialDuplicate` : Define a main key that force to close all open file when it changes.
+- `stryke::OrcWriterSequentialDuplicate` : Define a main key that force to close all open file when it changes.
 This key is in folder and in file.
-- `OrcWriterThread` : Multi threaded writer that can work as `OrcWriterDispatchDuplicate` or `OrcWriterSequentialDuplicate`.
+- `stryke::OrcWriterThread` : Multi threaded writer that can work as `OrcWriterDispatchDuplicate` or `OrcWriterSequentialDuplicate`.

 *Note*: All following example assume `using namespace stryke;` is defined.